kuoko/changelog-tags/README.md

 # changelog-tags

-Create a git tag with the current sha and push to Github...
+Create a git tag with the current sha and push to Github.